Following the proper press release format is key to crafting an effective media pitch and helps to generate good publicity for your small business.

 - Audience demographics

-The goal is to connect with a well-known and respected entity who can showcase your brand’s news in the most effective way possible—to the people who most want to hear about it.
+The goal is to connect with a well-known and respected entity to effectively deliver your brand’s news to the intended audience.

 3. Write for Your Intended Audiences